 Apex Mountain Resort near Penticton

 Another Okanagan ski resort with a long history, Apex is something of a hidden gem.
-With such a large amount of challenging black runs, this resort’s atmosphere remains surprisingly low-key and relaxed.
+With such a large amount of challenging black runs, this resort’s atmosphere remains surprisingly low-key.

 For those not seeking such steep terrain, there are some great runs accessible via the slower and lower Stock’s Chair (personal favourite – Stagecoach).

 Even on weekends it never feels too crowded at Apex.
 Lift lines are five minutes at a maximum and once at the top, people spread fairly evenly throughout the mountain.
 On powder days, it is still possible to get fresh tracks late in the day on most runs.